Ryper29/Ryper29/README.md

 - 🎓 Currently studying **Informatics Engineering**.
 - 💻 Love exploring **new tech, AI, and software development**.
 - 🎯 Goal: Anything that can make other people happy.
-- ✨ My hobbies is learning something new.
+- ✨ My hobby is learning something new.

 ---